Why we’re in no danger of becoming anything like them.

 Their onion soup is simply perfect.
 Hot, cheesy, dense and decadent.
 Steamed mussels are exactly the right size for an appetizer with just enough garlic in their herbed white wine sauce to demand extra bread.
 Oysters are so fresh.
 The pâté is just as coarse and the mustard just as spunky you want them to be.

 I love calves’ liver.
 Almost everyone I know hates it.
 My husband would rather swallow a fork than try a bite.
 The Old Mill pan sears it briskly with smoked bacon, sweet, caramelized onions and just burned enough fries.
 The sauce dressing the shrimp and spaghetti can get a little dense, but the shrimp have snap and that counts.
-Grilled lamb chops are lean and tender, but the surprising bonus is the yummy, dried foot compote along with some neat pommes Anna.
+Grilled lamb chops are lean and tender, but the surprising bonus is the yummy, dried fruit compote along with some neat pommes Anna.
 Specials such as the wonderfully seared duck breast in cherries, cleanly grilled branzino and wonderfully thick veal chops go quickly, so best get there early if you wish to indulge.

 Speaking of indulgences, most restaurants have twisted themselves into knots trying to be uber inventive with desserts when the reality is most Americans love cakes, cobblers, sundaes and pies.
 The Old Mill is one of the few places where I look forward to dessert.
 Nothing is deconstructed, except by the sweep of your fork.
 If anyone reading this is above apple crisp, peach cobbler, chocolate mousse cake, profiteroles, cookies and two thoroughly guilt producing sundaes—one with coffee ice cream topped by Callebaut chocolate sauce, the other made laced with lemon meringue, then knock yourself out as you chase your next Pavlova around the plate.